 What’s a top table?
-At the wedding reception, the top table is where the bride and groom sit.
+At the wedding reception, the top table is where the wedding couple sit.
 Depending on your preference, venue size and tables that the venue have, the set-up of the top table can vary.
-Usually, the bride and groom will like their parents to join them.
+Usually, the couple will like their parents to join them.
 It is usually distinguished from the other tables with a floral arrangement or distinct centerpiece.

 Depending on your preference, the top table can take many different arrangements.
 Here’s a list of arrangements that you can choose from: